 We take the bus quickly through the new town, a sad expanse of Soviet-style blocks of flats dating back to Marshal Tito.

-The afternoon is devoted to exploring Belgrade's fortress, which is surrounded by Kalemegdan Park, the city's most beautiful park.
-It was built on a castrum In the 14th century, it was given to the Serbian despot Stefan Lazarevi by the King of Hungary's vassal.
-It was then completely rebuilt by the Austrians between 1717 and 1736, in accordance with the principles laid down by Vauban.
+The afternoon is devoted to discovering Belgrade's fortress, which is surrounded by Kalemegdan Park, the city's most beautiful park.
+It was built on a castrum In the 14th century, it was given to the Serbian despot Stefan Lazarević by the King of Hungary's vassal.
+It was then completely rebuilt by the Austrians between 1717 and 1736, according to the principles laid down by Vauban.

 Hercules at the baths